Visiting Italy: Safety and Travel Insurance Advice

 Here Are a Few Tips to Avoid Being Robbed:

 - Mind Your Electronics: You might be used to living in a large city, and you also might be used to staring into your smartphone wherever you go, on public transport, or walking down the street.
-However, in Italy, it’s best to secure your smartphone and other electronics and spend your time in public appreciating where you are, not staring into a screen.
+However, in Italy, it’s best to secure your smartphone and other electronics and spend your time in public appreciating where you are, not staring at a screen.
 First of all, you will be more aware of what’s around you and better prepared to deal with a threat.
-By keeping your phone and camera carried out of sight securely on your person you’ll reduce the temptation for someone to see you as a crime of opportunity and enact a snatch and grab with your expensive electronics.
+By keeping your phone and camera carried out of sight securely on your person, you’ll reduce the temptation for someone to see you as a crime of opportunity and enact a snatch and grab with your expensive electronics.

-- Secure Valuables in Your Hotel Room or Residence: It’s a good idea to begin a policy of not leaving home (or hotel) with anything that you cannot lose.
-Limit the amounts of cash you carry.
+- Secure Valuables in Your Hotel Room or Residence: It’s a good idea to begin a policy of not leaving home (or hotel) with anything you cannot lose.
+Limit the amount of cash you carry.
 If you need to bring your passport with you, leave a photocopy at home.
 Have a backup credit card you leave behind.
 Avoid expensive or flashy jewelry and watches.

 Italian Embassy Phone Numbers